AdobeDocs/experience-cloud.en/help/experience-rollouts/guides/teams/add-team-members.md

 >Members can also request access themselves.
 See [Request access](../console/request-access.md) for the self-serve steps.
 As an admin, you will receive a notification to approve or reject their request.

 ## Approve a pending request {#approve-request}

+When a member requests access on their own, you will receive a notification.
+To review and act on it:

 1. In the access management system, go to **Access → Pending**.
 2. Locate the request for your team.